DevMountain/Alarm/README.md

 1. Add a private, static, computed property called `persistentAlarmsFilePath` which returns the correct path to the alarms file in the app's documents directory as described above.
 2. Write a private function called `saveToPersistentStorage()` that will save the current alarms array to a file using NSKeyedArchiver
-    * note: ``NSKeyedArchiver.archiveRootObject(self.alarms, toFile: persistentAlarmsFilePath)`
+    * note: `NSKeyedArchiver.archiveRootObject(self.alarms, toFile: persistentAlarmsFilePath)`
 3. Write a function called `loadFromPersistentStorage()` that will load saved Alarm objects and set self.alarms to the results
-    * note: Capture the data using `NSKeyedUnarchiver.unarchiveObjectWithFile(persistentAlarmsFilePath)`, unwrap the Optional results and set self.alarms
+    * note: Capture the data using `NSKeyedUnarchiver.unarchiveObject(withFile: persistentAlarmsFilePath)`, unwrap the Optional results and set self.alarms
-3. Call the `loadFromPersistentStorage()` function when the AlarmController is initialized
+4. Call the `loadFromPersistentStorage()` function when the AlarmController is initialized
-4. Call the `saveToPersistentStorage()` any time that the list of alarms is modified
+5. Call the `saveToPersistentStorage()` any time that the list of alarms is modified
     * note: You should now be able to see that your alarms are saved between app launches.

-### Register the App for UILocalNotifications
+### Register the App for UserNotifications

 Register for local notifications when the app launches.

-1. In the `AppDelegate.swift` file in the `application(_:didFinishLaunchingWithOptions:)` function, create an instance of UIUserNotificationSettings.
+1. In the `AppDelegate.swift` file import `UserNotifications`.
+Then in the `application(_:didFinishLaunchingWithOptions:)` function, request notification authorization on an instance of `UNUserNotificationCenter`.
-2. Using the above settings, register user notification settings with the application's shared application.
-    * note: Without this, the user will not ever be notified, even if you have schedule a local notification
+    * note: Use `UNUserNotificationCenter.current()` to get an instance of `UNUserNotificationCenter`

 ### Schedule and Cancel Local Notifications using a Custom Protocol and Extension

-You will need to schedule local notifications each time you enable an alarm, and cancel local notifications each time you disable an alarm.
-Seeing as you can enable/disable an alarm from both the list and detail view, we normally would need to write a `scheduleLocalNotification(for alarm: Alarm)` function and a `cancelLocalNotification(for alarm: Alarm)` function on both of our view controllers.
-However, using a custom protocol and a protocol extension, we can write those functions only once, and use them in each of our view controllers as if we had written them in each view controller.
+You will need to schedule local notifications each time you enable an alarm and cancel local notifications each time you disable an alarm.
+Seeing as you can enable/disable an alarm from both the list and detail view, we normally would need to write a `scheduleUserNotifications(for alarm: Alarm)` function and a `cancelUserNotifications(for alarm: Alarm)` function on both of our view controllers.
+However, using a custom protocol and a protocol extension, we can write those functions only once and use them in each of our view controllers as if we had written them in each view controller.

-1. In your `AlarmController` file but outside of the class, create a `protocol AlarmScheduler`.
-This protocol will need two functions: `scheduleLocalNotification(for alarm: Alarm)` and `cancelLocalNotification(for alarm: Alarm)`.
+1. In your `AlarmController` file, but outside of the class, create a `protocol AlarmScheduler`.
+This protocol will need two functions: `scheduleUserNotifications(for alarm:)` and `cancelUserNotifications(for alarm: Alarm)`.
 2. Below your protocol, create a protocol extension, `extension AlarmScheduler`.
 In there, you can create default implementations for the two protocol functions.
-3. Your `scheduleLocalNotification(for alarm: Alarm)` function should create an instance of a UILocalNotification, give it an alert title, alert body, and fire date.
-You will also need to set it's `category` property to something unique (hint: the unique identifier we put on each alarm object is pretty unique).
-It should also be set to repeat at one day intervals.
-You will then need to schedule this local notification with the application's shared application.
-4. Your `cancelLocalnotification(for alarm: Alarm)` function will need to get all of the application's scheduled notifications using `UIApplication.sharedApplication.scheduledLocalNotifications`.
-This will give you an array of local notifications.
-You can loop through them and cancel the local notifications whose category matches the alarm using `UIApplication.sharedApplication.cancelLocalNotification(notification: notification)`.
+3. Your `scheduleUserNotifications(for alarm: Alarm)` function should create an instance of `UNMutableNotificationContent` and then give that instance a title and body.
+4. After you create your `UNMutableNotificationContent`, create an instance of `UNCalendarNotificationTrigger`.
+In order to do this you will need to create `DateComponents` using the `fireDate` of your `alarm`.
+    * note: Be sure to set `repeats` in the `UNCalendarNotificationTrigger` initializer to `true` so that the alarm will repeat daily at the specified time.
+5. Now that you have `UNMutableNotificationContent` and a `UNCalendarNotificationTrigger`, you can initialize a `UNNotificationRequest` and add the request to the notification center object of your app.
+    * note: In order to initialize a `UNNotificationRequest` you will need a unique identifier.
+If you want to schedule multiple requests (which we do with this app) then you need a different identifier for each request.
+Thus, use the `uuid` property on your `Alarm` object as the identifier.
+6. Your `cancelLocalnotification(for alarm: Alarm)` function simply needs to remove pending notification requests using the `uuid` property on the `Alarm` object you pass into the function.
+    * note: Look at documentation for `UNUserNotificationCenter` and see if there are any functions that will help you do this.
-5. Now go to your list view controller and detail view controller and make them conform to the `AlarmScheduler` protocol.
-Notice how the compiler does not make you implement the schedule and cancel functions from the protocol.
+7. Now go to your list view controller and detail view controller and make them conform to the `AlarmScheduler` protocol.
+Notice how the compiler does not make you implement the schedule and cancel functions from the protocol?
 This is because by adding an extension to the protocol, we have created the implementation of these functions for all classes that conform to the protocol.
-6. Go to your `AlarmListTableViewController`.
-In your `switchCellSwitchValueChanged` function you will need to schedule a notification if the switch is being turned on, and cancel the notification if the switch is being turned off.
+8. Go to your `AlarmListTableViewController`.
+In your `switchCellSwitchValueChanged` function, you will need to schedule a notification if the switch is being turned on, and cancel the notification if the switch is being turned off.
 You will also need to cancel the notification when you delete an alarm.
-7. Go to your `AlarmDetailTableViewController`.
-Your `enableButtonTapped` action will need to either schedule or cancel a notification depending on its state, and will also need to call your `AlarmController.sharedInstance.toggleEnabled(for alarm: Alarm)` function if it isn't being called already.
-Your `saveButtonTapped` method will need to schedule a notification when saving a brand new alarm, and will need to cancel and re-set a notification when saving existing alarms (this is because the user may have changed the time for the alarm).
+9. Go to your `AlarmDetailTableViewController`.
+Your `enableButtonTapped` action will need to either schedule or cancel a notification depending on its state, and will also need to call your `AlarmController.shared.toggleEnabled(for alarm: Alarm)` function if it isn't being called already.
+Your `saveButtonTapped` action will need to schedule a notification when saving a brand new alarm, and will need to cancel and re-save a notification when saving existing alarms (this is because the user may have changed the time for the alarm).

-### Present a UIAlertController

-At this point, the app should schedule alarms, and should present local notifications to the user when the app is not opened and the alarm goes off.
-We still want to present an alert to the user when the app is open and the alarm goes off.

-1. Go to the `AppDelegate.swift` file and add the function `application(application: UIApplication, didReceiveLocalNotification notification: UILocalNotification)`.
-This will be called when a local notification fires and the user has the app opened.
-2. Initialize a UIAlertController of style `.Alert`.
-Add a dismiss action to it, and present it from the `window?.rootViewController` property.

 The app should now be finished.
 Run it, look for bugs, and fix anything that seems off.